Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Problem formulation

 \section{Problem formulation}

 Consider a MAS consisting of $N$ identical linear agents

 where $x_i\in\mathbb{R}^n$, $u_i\in\mathbb{R}^m$, and $w_i\in\mathbb{R}^w$ are state, input, and external disturbance/noise, respectively.

-The communication network is such that each agent observes a weighted combination of its own state relative to the state of other agents, \emph{i.e.}, for the protocol for agent $i$, the signal
+The communication network is such that each agent observes a weighted combination of its own state relative to the state of other agents, \emph{i.e.}, for the protocol of agent $i$, the signal

 is available where $a_{ij}\geq0$ and $a_{ii}=0$.
-The matrix $\mathcal{A}=[a_{ij}]$ is the weighted adjacency matrix of a directed graph $\mathscr{G}$ which describe the communication topology of the network where the nodes of network correspond to the agents.
+As explained before, the matrix $\mathcal{A}=[a_{ij}]$ is the weighted adjacency matrix of a directed graph $\mathcal{G}$.
+This matrix describes the communication topology of the network, where the nodes of the network correspond to the agents.
 We can also express the dynamics in terms of an associated Laplacian matrix $L=[\ell_{ij}]_{N\times N}$, such that the signal $\zeta_i$ in \eqref{zeta1noise} can be rewritten in the following form

 The size of $\zeta_i(t)$ can be viewed as the level of coherency at agent $i$.